-Linkwise technology offers a water leak detection system which provides high accuracy readings once leak has been detected and immediately alert you to prevent the bigger situation.
-A reliable system with proven track records in the application in offices, hotels, museums, computer rooms, data centers or other commercial buildings.
+Linkwise technology offers a water leak detection system that provides high accuracy readings once the leak has been detected and immediately alerts you to prevent the bigger situation.
+A reliable system with proven track records in the application in offices, hotels, museums, computer rooms, data centers, or other commercial buildings.

 A proven system installed widely in Singapore, Philippines, Malaysia, Myanmar, and across the globe.